 Owen B. Lamott was born 28 June 1888 in New Hampshire, son of David & Lavina (Jenks) Lamott.
 In the 1900 U.S. Census he was living in Lyme NH with parents, and siblings Charles, May C., Ellen M., Frank H. and Belle.
 During WWI he served in Co.
 E., 103rd Infantry.
 He was Killed in Action on 17 July 1918 per the NH Adjutant General’s List of WWI Casualties.
 He is buried in Old Lyme Cemetery, Lyme, Grafton Co.
 NH.
 The tombstone reads: OWEN B. LaMOTT | New Hampshire | Pvt 1 CL 103 INF. | 26 DIV. |

 July 17, 1918.
-A second Find-a-grave listing (unknown burial) provides newspaper information and details: “News came on Monday of the death in action on July 17th of Owen B Lamott of the 103rd Infantry, which has a long list of casualties. >The Plymouth Record, August 10, 1918.”
-[To read more].
+A second Find-a-grave listing (unknown burial, but now merged with the above link) provides newspaper information and details: “News came on Monday of the death in action on July 17th of Owen B Lamott of the 103rd Infantry, which has a long list of casualties. >The Plymouth Record, August 10, 1918.”

 John Ralph Goodwin was born 25 Oct 1888 in Warren NH, son of Charles Burton & Nellie E. (Morey) Goodwin.
 In the 1900 U.S. Census he was living with his family in Laconia NH, including siblings Charles M. (b Nov 1891) and Blanche E. (b May 1897).
 John Ralph Goodwin married 10 Oct 1912 in Piermont NH to Christine Edith “Christie” Morrison, daughter of H. Eugene & Ida M. (Robie) Morrison.
 They had a son, John Floyd Goodwin, b.
 Plymouth NH, m.
 Ruth Elizabeth Jewell; and a daughter Doris Ruberta Goodwin (b 1914, married Robert B. Murphy.
 John R. Goodwin completed his WWI Registration form on 5 June 1917 at Plymouth NH.
 He was living in Plymouth working as a post office clerk.
 He was married, a wife and 2 children.
 During WWI he was sent to Camp Johnston in Jacksonville FL.
 While there he contracted measles that developed into pneumonia over the course of 22 days.
 He died at the Base Camp Hospital there on 1 February 1918.
 His death certificate lists him simply as “Soldier.”
 He was buried in South Lawn Cemetery, Piermont NH on 11 Feb 1918.
 His name can be found on the NH WWI Honor Roll, Doric Hall, NH State House, Concord.